Darukshock/Gui-Lib/README.md

             | `offhand`   | When the item is moved to offhand slot with the hotkey.                           |
             | `input`     | When an item is inputed in this slot.                                             |
         + So in the previous example, the ender pearl's `ui.item` component contains all of these keys, and those events will each trigger a different `say` command.
+        + TODO : add a GIF of this item working
         + To make your menu have multiple pages, you can make the value of one of these keys an open function. in the next example, shift-clicking the item will open the page `bar` from the `foo` menu
             ```json
               {